mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-08-pogo-connect-smart-pen.md

 	<figcaption>As you can see the Pogo Connect Smart Pen's tip looks like most other capacitive stylus pens out there.
 It feels like and drags on the iPad's screen the same too.</figcaption>
 </figure>

 So how does the Pogo Connect's feel compare to other styluses?
 In your hand it doesn't quite have the same solidness as the LunaTik or an [AluPen]( http://www.amazon.com/gp/product/B0042U9AT6/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B0042U9AT6&linkCode=as2&tag=mademist-20).
 By no means is it cheap feeling, but it doesn't have the heft as those other two pens.
-The tip isn't any more accurate than your average rubber nub stylus, so if you're looking for precision look at the [Adonit Jot Touch 4](http://www.amazon.com/gp/product/B00AO1L1RG/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00AO1L1RG&linkCode=as2&tag=mademist-20) line instead.
+The tip isn't any more accurate than your average rubber nub stylus, so if you're looking for precision look at the [Adonit Jot Touch 4](http://www.amazon.com/gp/product/B00AO1L1RG/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00AO1L1RG&linkCode=as2&tag=mademist-20) line[^adonit-touch] instead.

+[^adonit-touch]: At the time of writing this review the Adonit Jot Touch 4 is not supported by Paper.
+If you were hoping to take advantage of the palm detection and pressure sensitive features you'll need to use a different app --- here's the full list of [Jot ready apps](http://adonit.net/jot-ready-apps/).

 ## Setting It Up is a Breeze